atgraves/dsp/lessons/statistics/7-1-weight_vs_age.md

 ```
 (0.06883397035410908, 0.09461004109658226)

-The correlations show the slight positive correlation that can be seen on the scatter plot.
+The correlations show the slight positive correlation that can be seen on the scatter plot, namely in the range of age 20 to age 35.